Hayes & Harlington railway station: Airport Junction

 The junction itself, west of the station, consists of two high-speed turnouts from the main lines, the 'down' (away from London) line curving away to the left towards the Airport and the 'up' (towards London) line passing over a concrete flyover to clear (flyover) the up and down main lines.
 The construction permits London-bound electric trains to join the main line at the same time as westbound expresses serve the down main line.

 Services

-Trains at Hayes & Harlington are operated by Great Western Railway and Elizabeth Line.

 Frequency

-The Monday-Saturday off-peak service is: